 Even though working with HERE was easy for me, it was a bit tricky to kick-start it.
 I had to go through their documentation several times before getting a hold of what I was actually looking for in HERE.
 Their documentation is quite vast since they have a number of features.
 So it could be a bit tricky to get what we’re looking for from their documentation.
 Of numerous features provided by HERE, my android app only required HERE‘s positioning SDK and HERE GPS tracking API.
 So this article solely focuses on these two features.
-However, HERE has numerous other features like street maps, navigation, routing, geocoder, places etc which you can definitely have a look at.
+However, HERE have numerous other features like street maps, navigation, routing, geocoder, places etc which you can definitely have a look at.

 Another aspect I would like to mention

 After copying HERE‘s AAR file to my project, my APK size ballooned from 3MB to 44MB.
 Its compressed AAR file contains a number of libraries in SO (shared object) format.
 All of these libraries go inside the APK.
 To reduce the size of my APK, the first thing I did was removing few unused libraries like libsMAPSJNI.so since my app did not have anything to do with maps; all I was using was positioning feature.
 Doing this caused my app to give an error message of libraries missing and all features of HERE stopped working.
 I guess HERE required it’s all libraries to be present in the app regardless of what feature you are using which I found a bit strange.

 Eventually, I had to configure APK for multiple ABIs generating separate APK for each ABI using splits block.
 While working in HERE, you might get a bit of a hard time searching for HERE related questions and answers in StackOverflow, all you can do is put your questions in the issues section of HERE github.